-Although Valentine’s Day has ended, spreading loads of love has not.
+Spreading loads of love is always in season.
 Helping the less-fortunate through charitable organizations is a gift that keeps on giving!
 And, since most of us have causes we believe in, it’s good to be armed with the information you’ll need to know about giving to faith-based, community-based and the many non-profit organizations throughout the country.
 What you might not know is that making a contribution beyond your lifetime is possible, through estate planning.

 Making charitable contributions to your church or local charity can be achieved through the planning of your estate.
 Through estate planning, you can spread love throughout your neighborhood in the form of a charitable giving; you can also keep the love going after you’re gone!
 This is possible through establishing a trust or creating a donor-advised fund as you sit with an attorney in planning your estate.
 Here’s what you should know about giving through estate planning:

 Through a trust, you (as the “grantor”) arrange to entrust assets to another person or organization (the “trustee/s”) who would manage your giving to help others (the “beneficiaries”).
 You’ll want to contact our office to determine what type of trust is best suitable for you, but creating a trust is a win-win for all parties involved.
 Benefits include the protection of your assets.
 In some cases, creating a trust can protect your giving from risk of a loss should anything happen to you, such as a lawsuit.
 When planning your estate, talk to us to determine the best ways to give to the charities that you choose.